leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 A fixed range array or a range function uses the ordinary path.
 A concrete `setScale()` request also uses the ordinary path.

 An automatic reset with null bounds returns the scale to the tick-aware path.

+Horizontal `space` callbacks receive `(self, axisIdx, rawMin, rawMax, dim)`.
+The raw extrema come from the scanner. `dim` is the provisional plot width in CSS pixels, after vertical-axis auto-size and baseline padding, before overflow padding.
+Spacing must be finite and positive.
+Empty data does not call the spacing callback.

 ### Default numeric range policy